Navel-IT/navel-collector-manager/README.md

 [
     {
         "name" : "webservice-1", // web service (unique name)
-        "interface_mask" : "*", // this web service will be listening on this mask
+        "interface_mask" : "*", // this web service will list on this mask
-        "port" : 80, // this web service will be listening on this port "tls" : 0 // 0 or 1.
+        "port" : 8080, // this web service will listen on this port "tls" : 0 // 0 or 1.
 Enable TLS
     },
     {